ray2501/tcl-lmdb/README.md

 case of error, a Tcl error is thrown.

 The `env_handle copy` copy an LMDB environment to the specified path.
--cp_compact perform compaction while copying.
+-cp_compact perform compaction while copying (-cp_compact option only work when LMDB version > 0.9.13).
 This command returns 0 on success, and in the case of error, a Tcl error is thrown.

 The `env_handle stat` return statistics list about the LMDB environment.